fire-archive/tinch_pp/README.md

 ## Requirements

-Requires Boost: Being developed on `1.55`.
+Requires Boost: Developed on `1.55`.

+Tested on Clang 3.4.

+Probably broken on Windows.